 Firefox

-Internet Explorer 11

 Opera

 Safari

-or Google Chrome are recommended and fully supported.
+Firefox and Google Chrome are recommended and fully supported.

 The Application Path

-Upon submission, the path of each application is determined by the decisions of the Chair, SACA members, and applicant.
+Upon submission by the applicant, the path of each application is determined by the decisions of the Chair, SACA members, and applicant.

 2.1 The Application Path Chart

 In the diagram below, the red arrows represent the path influenced by the Chair.
 The blue and green arrows represent decisions made by SACA members and the applicant, respectively.
+The Chair is responsible for changing the application’s status in each step.
 Each step of the application process is represented by a node.
 Nodes representing end statuses are bolded.
-When an application reaches an end status, a final decision has been made and is not subject to further review.
-See the section below on “Nodes Explained” for a detailed explanation of each status.
+When an application reaches an end status, a final decision has been made.
+It is up to the Chair to communicate with the applicant about the final decision.
+There is a mechanism to send rejected applicants a rejection email within the system.
+See the section below on “Nodes Explained” for a detailed explanation of each status, and sections 3.3 Changing an Applicant’s Status, 3.5 Archiving/Unarchiving an Application, and 3.6 Rejecting and Freezing Applications.

+While in any status, the applicant may update their files, and additional reference letters may be requested and submitted.